-Berlin is such an exciting city with impressive museums, architecture, art, music and a vibrant multicultural atmosphere.
+Berlin is such an exciting city with impressive museums, architecture, art, music, and a vibrant multicultural atmosphere.
 Berlin is truly the heart of Europe by any means.
-Even more so when you visit Berlin with your family – what an experience it will hold for everyone from young to old.
+Even more so when you visit Berlin with your kids – what an experience it will hold for everyone from young to old.

 December is a lovely month to visit the Christmas markets with their unique flair and aromatic smell of mulled wine, roasted almonds, and grilled Bratwurst.

 But unfortunately, it is usually the time when the weather is miserable, and it gets dark early. 🙁